-- In 2013, 47.1 percent of U.S. households owned shares of mutual funds or other U.S.-registered investment companies-including exchange-traded funds, closed-end funds, and unit investment trusts-representing an estimated 57.7 million households and 97.9 million investors.
-Mutual funds were the most common type of investment company owned, with 56.7 million U.S. households, or 46.3 percent, owning mutual funds in 2013.
-The survey also found that 96.2 million individual investors owned mutual funds in 2013. - Most U.S. mutual fund shareholders had moderate household incomes and were in their peak earning and saving years.
-More than half of U.S. households owning mutual funds had incomes between \$25,000 and \$99,999, and two-thirds were headed by individuals between the ages of 35 and 64 in 2013.
-More than twice as many U.S. households owned mutual funds through tax-deferred accounts-employer-sponsored retirement plans, IRAs, and variable annuities-as owned mutual funds outside such accounts. - Mutual fund owners reported that investment performance was the most influential of the many factors that shaped their opinions of the fund industry.
-Two-thirds of mutual fund shareholders indicated that fund performance was a "very" important factor influencing their views of the industry, and more than four in 10 cited fund performance as the most important factor. - Shareholders' willingness to take investment risk remained at the same subdued levels seen since the 2008 financial crisis.
-Three in 10 mutual fund-owning households were willing to take substantial or above-average risk for financial gain in May 2013, compared with 36 percent in May 2008.
-As in previous years, households who do not own mutual funds are less willing to take investment risk than mutual fund shareholders.
+- In mid-2014, 44.3 percent of U.S. households owned shares of mutual funds or other U.S.-registered investment companies-including exchange-traded funds, closed-end funds, and unit investment trusts-representing an estimated 54.5 million households and 92.7 million investors.
+Mutual funds were the most common type of investment company owned, with 53.2 million U.S. households, or 43.3 percent, owning mutual funds in mid-2014.
+The survey also found that 90.4 million individual investors owned mutual funds in mid-2014. - Most U.S. mutual fund shareholders had moderate household incomes and were in their peak earning and saving years.
+More than half of U.S. households owning mutual funds had incomes between \$25,000 and \$99,999, and nearly two-thirds were headed by individuals between the ages of 35 and 64 in mid-2014.
+Three times as many U.S. households owned mutual funds through tax-deferred accounts-employer-sponsored retirement plans, individual retirement accounts (IRAs), and variable annuities-as owned mutual funds outside such accounts. - Mutual fund owners reported that investment performance was the most influential of the many factors that shaped their opinions of the fund industry.
+About two-thirds of mutual fund shareholders indicated that fund performance was a "very" important factor influencing their views of the industry, and more than four in 10 cited fund performance as the most important factor. - Shareholders' willingness to take investment risk remained at the same subdued levels seen since the 2008 financial crisis.
+Thirty-one percent of mutual fundowning households were willing to take substantial or above-average risk for financial gain in mid-2014, compared with 36 percent in May 2008.
+As in previous years, households that do not own mutual funds are less willing to take investment risk than mutual fund shareholders.

-- Mutual fund companies' favorability rating tends to move with stock market performance.
-Mutual funds' favorability among shareholders increased in 2013 as the stock market trended upward, with favorability rising to 68 percent in 2013, up from 65 percent in 2012.
-In 2013, older mutual fund investors reported higher favorability ratings compared with younger investors and more recent investors. - Mutual fund-owning households often used the Internet for financial purposes.
-More than nine in 10 households owning mutual funds had Internet access in 2013.
-Eighty-one percent of mutual fund-owning households with Internet access went online at least once a day, and more than eight in 10 used the Internet for financial purposes.
+- Mutual fund companies' favorability rating among shareholders remained the same in mid-2014, with favorability at 68 percent.
+Seventeen percent of mutual fund-owning households reported having "very favorable" impressions, an increase of 31 percent from 2013.
+In mid-2014, older mutual fund investors reported higher favorability ratings compared with younger investors and more recent investors. - Mutual fund-owning households used the Internet extensively.
+More than nine in 10 households owning mutual funds had Internet access in mid-2014.
+The gaps in Internet access between younger and older households and between higher- and lower-income households have narrowed, and in mid-2014, more than eight in 10 mutual fund-owning households had Internet access across each age or income grouping.